Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-azurefiles-volume.md

 Follow the instructions in the [Azure Files documentation](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share) to create a file share for the application to use.

 ### Setup Mesh CLI
-SeaBreeze CLI is used to deploy and manage the resources in SeaBreeze.
+Mesh CLI is used to deploy and manage the resources in Mesh.
 Set it up by following these [instructions](./cli-setup.md).

 ### Log in to Azure
 Log in to Azure and set your subscription to the one that has been white-listed for the preview.